-Portrunny Harbour is situated on the Shores of Lough Ree along the River Shannon.
-The River Shannon is 259km in length originates in the Cuilcagh Mountains in County Cavan and enters the Atlantic Ocean just below Limerick City.
+Portrunny Harbour is situated on the shores of Lough Ree along the River Shannon.
+The River Shannon is 259km in length, originates in the Cuilcagh Mountains in County Cavan and enters the Atlantic Ocean just below Limerick City.

-It is 8km from Roscommon Town, whith a hinterland population of approx..563 (Source: Census 2011).
-According to Roscommon Development Plan 2014-2020 the town and environs has experienced a high level of population growth in recent years, and this growth pattern is anticipated to follow on for further years ahead.
+Portrunny is the nearest waterway amenity to Roscommon town (located 8km away), the hinterland population is approx.563 people (Source: Census 2011).
+According to Roscommon Development Plan (2014-2020) the town and environs has experienced a high level of population growth in recent years, and this growth pattern is anticipated to follow on for further years ahead.
 The plan further recognises the need to make adequate provisions to accommodate the health and recreational needs of a growing population including those with disabilities.